2 Rubric and Assessment

 - a ‘paradata’ essay (or video, or other digital form) that reflects on your growth as a historian over the term with reference to the analysis in 1.

-nb the final project may be submitted at any time up to midnight on the very last day of the course.
-Since the work will live on the web, you submit by sending me an email with ‘Final Project HIST3814o - submitted’ as the subject.
+nb the capstone exercise may be submitted at any time up to midnight on the very last day of the course.
+Since the work will live on the web, you submit by sending me an email with ‘Capstone Exercise HIST3814o - submitted’ as the subject.
 I will make an archival copy of that project the following day.
-More information on the final project will be provided below.
+More information on the capstone exercise will be provided below.

 2.3 Real Names Policy